skye2k2/triple-triad/README.md

 - Sound effects for playing and flipping cards, and winning and losing the match
 - Shuffle or Boogie music (remix by Simple Music), with subtle playing indication (notes bounce in time to the music)
 - Immediate rematch option given to both players
+- Basic AI
+- Allow users to half-start a game (lobby), then send a code/URL to have their friend join them, jackbox-style
+  - After the second player has joined, anyone else will be a spectator
+  - Allow spectators to connect to matches in progress (replay from game log)
+  - List matches in progress on home screen
+  - Play against bot opponent

 #### TODO List:

 - HALF DONE: Resize all of the elements in the canvas on page resize (especially for orientation changes on phones)
 - Perfectly centered game board and title positioning
 - Add board background art
-- Allow users to half-start a game (lobby), then send a code/URL to have their friend join them, jackbox-style
-  - Similarly, after the second player has joined, anyone else will just be a spectator (tricky bit)
-  - Allow spectators to connect to matches in progress (replay from game log)
-  - List matches in progress on home screen
 - Allow users to choose names (maybe from a selection of FF VIII characters, to avoid vulgarity)
 - Add 30-second countdown timer per turn + autoplay functionality (initial logic for AI bots, just play the first card found that can capture an opponent's card, or the most defensive card available)
 - Add keyboard/controller support